cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 3. If the {% fa fa-check-circle green %} test passes after the second attempt, Cypress will continue with any remaining tests.

-4. If the {% fa fa-times red %} test fails a second time, it will make the final third attempt to re-run the test.
+4. If the {% fa fa-times red %} test fails a second time, Cypress will make the final third attempt to re-run the test.

 {% img /img/guides/test-retries/attempt-3-start.png %}